pingcap/tidb-dev-guide/contribute-to-tidb/contribute-code.md

 TiDB is maintained, improved, and extended by code contributions.
 We welcome contributions to TiDB, but due to the size of the project and to preserve the high quality of the code base, we follow a contribution process that is explained in this document.

-**Please feel free to ask questions at any time.** Either create a topic on the [developer discussion forum](http://internals.tidb.io/) or comment on the GitHub issue you are working on.
+**Please feel free to ask questions at any time.** Either create a topic on the [TiDB Internals forum](https://internals.tidb.io/) or comment on the GitHub issue you are working on.

 Please read this document carefully before starting to work on a code contribution.
 Follow the process and guidelines explained below.
 Contributing to TiDB does _not_ start with opening a pull request.
 We expect contributors to reach out to us first to discuss the overall approach together.
 Without consensus with the TiDB committers, contributions might require substantial rework or will not be reviewed.